Resource roles

 DataSteward Grants permission to perform user/group management functions in Ranger and Atlas Admin, manage ID Broker mappings, and start user sync for the environment.
 DataSteward can manage access to the environment by assigning a user DataSteward or EnvironmentUser role.

-DEAdmin Grants permission to create, delete and administer Data Engineering services for the environment.
+DEAdmin Grants permission to create, delete and administer Cloudera Data Engineering services for the environment.
 When assigning this role, you should also assign the EnvironmentUser role.

-DEUser Grants permission to list and use Data Engineering services for the environment.
+DEUser Grants permission to list and use Cloudera Data Engineering services for the environment.
 When assigning this role, you should also assign the EnvironmentUser role.

 DFFlowAdmin Grants permission to create, terminate, administer and monitor running deployments for the environment.
 When assigning this role, you should also assign the EnvironmentUser role.